 The Trust's litigation recoveries, client recoveries, restitution and certain miscellaneous other income may be treated as US source income for non-United States Beneficiaries subject to withholding at a 30% rate (or lower applicable treaty rate).
-The withholding tax rate was not affected by the 2017 tax reform.
 The Trust does not have the necessary information concerning the identity and tax status of its Beneficiaries to withhold any required tax when it receives income.
 Therefore, tax withholding is determined at the time of any distributions from the Trust.
 The Trust reports all distributions as first sourced to US source income that is subject to withholding, to the extent not reported to Beneficiaries as part of prior Trust distributions.
 Once the cumulative amount of all such US source income has been distributed to Beneficiaries, the Trust reports any additional distributions as amounts not subject to withholding (though such characterization may depend in part on each Beneficiary's unique tax attributes).